Explore Art and Culture in Dana Point

 Its current location is just outside our city limits in San Clemente, but with the Dana Point Harbor renovation, this nationally-recognized museum will move to the waterfront, the proper place to honor California’s official sport.

-If you’re interested in local (on-land) history, Mission San Juan Capistrano–a 240-year-old Spanish mission–is a great activity away from the beach.
-It is a place of historical, cultural and religious significance, as well as a place of inspiration and education.
+If you’re interested in local history, Mission San Juan Capistrano–a 245-year-old Spanish mission is a great activity away from the beach.
+As the birthplace of Orange County’s and its most historic landmark, it is a resource of historical, cultural and religious significance, as well as a place of inspiration and education.

 Whether you want to surf or go to the spa, you can create something amazing.